FeckingPotato/EltexIPC/3/3.1/README.md

 # CMake projects:

-- 3.1 - prints its internal counter, which increments every second, to stdin and log.txt, syntax:
+- 3.1 - prints its internal counter, which increments every second, to stdout and log.txt, syntax:
   - ./3.1

 # Signal tests